A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Models and methods

 Let $\dd_\Gamma:[0,T]\times\widehat\Gamma\to\mathbb R^3$ denote the displacement of the leaflet with respect to its reference configuration $\Gamma_0=\widehat\Gamma$, namely we can represent the current configuration $\Gamma_t$ as

-as schematically displayed in \cref{fig:dbar}.
+as schematically displayed in \cref{fig:domain}.

-We assume that at each time $t$, each point $\xx\in\Gamma_t$ of the leaflet is subject to an external force $\ff(t,\xx)$ due to the surrounding fluid and to an elastic force related to the leaflet curvature $\curv(\xx)$, and that the valve motion can be affected by some damping effect.
-Regarding the curvature-induced elastic force, we assume that it acts only normally to the surface, similarly to what happens in free-surface tension.
+We assume that at each time $t$, every point $\xx\in\Gamma_t$ of the leaflet is subject to an external force $\ff(t,\xx)$ due to the surrounding fluid and to an elastic force related to the leaflet curvature $\curv(\xx)$ -- both depending on the current configuration of $\Gamma_t$ described by $\dd_\Gamma(\xx)$ -- and that the valve motion can be affected by some damping effect.
+Regarding the curvature-induced elastic force, we assume that it acts only normally to the surface, similarly to what happens in free-surface tension (see, e.g., \cite{surfaceTension,fumagalli2018free}).
 Moreover, since it is generally observed that the resting state of the aortic valve is its closed configuration, we impose this elastic force to vanish on $\widehat\Gamma$.

-In accordance to these assumptions, a local force balance can be formulated as follows:
+According to these assumptions, a local force balance can be formulated as follows:

-where $\rho_\Gamma$ is the \emph{surface} density of the valve, $\beta$ is a damping coefficient, $\gamma$ is an elasticity coefficient, and $\normal_\Gamma$ is the normal to the surface $\Gamma_t$.
-The function $\widehat\curv(\widehat\xx)$ denotes the total curvature of the surface $\widehat\Gamma$ in the position $\widehat\xx=\dmaptinv(\xx)$ corresponding to $\xx$.
-For simplicity, and in accordance to the common practice for biological tissues, in the present work we consider the valve leaflets to have the same density as blood.
-Thus, $\rho_\Gamma=2\varepsilon\rho$, where $\varepsilon$ denotes the semi-thickness of the leaflet: by RIIS representation, we have the following consistency formula
+where $\rho_\Gamma$ {is a parameter accounting for the inertia of the valve leaflets,} $\beta$ is a damping coefficient, $\gamma$ is an elasticity coefficient, and $\normal_\Gamma$ is the normal to the surface $\Gamma_t$.
+The function $\widehat\curv(\widehat\xx)$ denotes the total curvature of the surface $\widehat\Gamma$ in the position $\widehat\xx=\dmaptinv(\xx)$ corresponding to $\xx$, that is the curvature of the resting configuration. {The parameter $\rho_\Gamma$ can be considered an \emph{effective surface density} of the valve, since it accounts for the mass $m_\Gamma$ of the leaflets through the relation

-It is worth to point out that the parameter $\rho_\Gamma$ can be tuned to different values -- without loss of generality -- in order to account for different inertial properties of the leaflets.
+Since we also know that $m_\Gamma=\rho_\text{valve}\,\ell\,|\Gamma_t|$, where $\rho_\text{valve}$ is the actual density of the leaflets and $\ell$ their average thickness, we have $\rho_\Gamma=\rho_\text{valve}\,\ell$.
+In the following, we consider the common assumption that $\rho_\text{valve}=\rho$ and adopt $\ell=0.25$mm as the {leaflet} thickness \cite{morganti2015patient,thubrikar2018aortic}. } It is worth to point out that the parameter $\rho_\Gamma$ {could also} be tuned to different values -- without loss of generality -- in order to account for the inertia of the leaflets, which may be unknown in patient-specific settings or possibly be affected by added-mass effects (cf., e.g., \cite{addedMass}).

 Aiming at reducing equation \eqref{eq:balance} to a 0D model, we assume that $\dd_\Gamma$ can be decomposed as